 The SAIBT Student Leadership Program

-Those who join the Student Leadership Program benefit from our training modules by gaining the skills and confidence to facilitate student focus groups and forums.
+Those who join the Student Leadership Program benefit from SAIBT's training modules by gaining the skills and confidence to facilitate student focus groups and forums.

 Events and Activities

-As a SAIBT student, you are also able to access all UniSA services, facilities, clubs and sporting teams.
+SAIBT students are also able to access all UniSA services, facilities, clubs and sporting teams.